 #2.
 Light-touch integration

 Another scenario could be that Workplace is ‘lightly’ integrated to your intranet platform.
-For example, we have organisations who are using Unily Social to power comments and reactions on internal communications, communities and on the main company social feed, yet they link off to Workplace for specific project and team collaboration needs.
+For example, we have organizations that are using Unily Social to power comments and reactions on internal communications, communities and on the main company social feed, yet they link off to Workplace for specific project and team collaboration needs.
 This approach works as long as it’s very clear when and where to use each of the different tools and it’s governed well.
 The example below shows how Workplace could be linked-to from the central intranet, using Unily’s App and Tool menu.

 #3.
 Deeper integration